Philosophy Course Offerings

 PHI 102 Introduction to Philosophy 3 credits

 A study of the basic problems and methods of philosophical inquiry.
 Topics include theories about knowledge, reality, human nature, ethics, religion and science, with consideration of the thought of such major thinkers as Plato, Aristotle, Descartes, Hume, Kant, Nietzsche and Sartre.
-[Does not require a PHI prerequisite] 3 lecture hours COURSE OUTLINE LINK - a General Education - Humanaities course
+[Does not require a PHI prerequisite] 3 lecture hours COURSE OUTLINE LINK - a General Education - Humanities course

 PHI 113 Logic 3 credits

 An introduction to the principles and methods of correct reasoning.
 A problem-solving approach to the nature and scope of different kinds of logic, identifying and evaluating arguments and fallacies, and crafting well-formed arguments.
 [Does not require a PHI prerequisite] 3 lecture hours.
-COURSE OUTLINE LINK - a General Education - Humanaities course
+COURSE OUTLINE LINK - a General Education - Humanities course

 PHI 204 Ethics 3 credits

 An examination of the basic methods and problems of ethics.
 Consideration of the nature of moral terms, reasoning and action; conceptions of the good life and of right and wrong; free will; and major ethical approaches, including the theories of Aristotle, Kant, Mill and others.
 [Does not require a PHI prerequisite] 3 lecture hours.
-COURSE OUTLINE LINK - a General Education - Humanaities course
+COURSE OUTLINE LINK - a General Education - Humanities course

 PHI 205 Moral Choices 3 credits

 Examines contemporary moral issues such as abortion, euthanasia, capital punishment, affirmative action, pornography, hate speech, gay rights, corporate responsibility, world hunger, global consumption, war and terrorism.
 Stresses the critical application of moral theory, principles and methods.
 [Does not require a PHI prerequisite] 3 lecture hours.
-COURSE OUTLINE LINK - a General Education - Humanaities course
+COURSE OUTLINE LINK - a General Education - Humanities course

 PHI 209 Business Ethics 3 credits